Report: Treasury fund to ease virus crisis off to slow start

 The Fed says it takes time to ensure that the program includes legal language that protects taxpayers.
 The Fed was criticized for failing to ensure such safeguards during the 2008 financial crisis, most notably to bail out insurance giant AIG.

-Representatives for Pelosi and McConnell said they had no update on when the oversight position would be filled.

-Treasury Secretary Steven Mnuchin and Federal Reserve Chairman Jerome Powell are set to testify Tuesday before the Senate Banking Committee.
+Powell and Treasury Secretary Steven Mnuchin are set to testify Tuesday before the Senate Banking Committee.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.